 If I’d used just a pros and cons list to decide whether to take an extended contract at my full-time job, I likely would have stayed at my job.

-The pros and cons list would not have helped me make the best decision, and I would have defaulted into what I have always done – go to school and teach.
+The pros and cons list below would not have helped me make the best decision, and I would have defaulted to what I have always done – go to school and teach.

 Should I take the full-time job?